resvirtualis/resvirtualis.github.io/airia2018/airia.md

 Accepted and presented papers will be published after the conference in [Springer’s Lecture Notes in Computer Science](https://www.springer.com/gp/computer-science/lncs?countryChanged=true)

-### Workshop registration ####
+### Workshop registration

-To have your paper included in the proceedings at least one of the authors must be registered at a full registration rate
+To have your paper included in the proceedings at least one of the authors must be registered at a full registration rate and attend the workshop.

 The workshop registration is via the [main ACCV 2018 conference registration pages](http://accv2018.net/attending/#_registration).